 Grisly details emerge in Sunport bodies case

-Mar.
-26—ALBUQUERQUE, N.M. — Authorities have charged a man in the deaths of his ex-wife and her two friends earlier this month in Grants.
+Those are among the new details to emerge in a police affidavit filed Friday.

+The bodies of Jennifer Lannon, 39; Matthew Miller, 21; Jesten Mata, 40; and Apostalon were found March 5 in Apostalon's pickup truck on the top level of a parking garage at Albuquerque International Sunport.

-Sean Lannon, 47, is charged with three open counts of murder, two counts of kidnapping and 14 counts of tampering with evidence in the deaths of Jennifer Lannon, 39, Matthew Miller, 21, and Jesten Mata, 40.
+On Friday, the Grants Police Department charged Sean Lannon with three open counts of murder, two counts of kidnapping and 14 counts of tampering with evidence in the deaths of his ex-wife, Miller and Mata.
+Lannon has yet to be charged in the death of Apostalon.
+That case is being investigated by Albuquerque police.

-The three disappeared from Grants last month and were found dead — along with Randal Apostalon, 60 — in Apostalon's truck in a parking garage at the Albuquerque International Sunport earlier this month.

-Apostalon had been bludgeoned to death and Jennifer Lannon, Mata and Miller had all been shot and all three were inside plastic bins.
-Mata and Miller had been dismembered.

-The case kicked off with the disappearance of Miller on Feb.
+The case began with the disappearance of Miller on Feb.
 1. His truck was found days later abandoned in Grants near the Lannon home.
+Around this time, relatives told police they had not heard from Jennifer Lannon since Jan.
+9. She would typically call every few weeks.

+The family said Jennifer Lannon had struggled with drug abuse, the couple had been fighting and her ex-husband had recently mentioned she'd been having an affair with Mata.

 On Feb.
-10 Sean Lannon told police his ex-wife had run off with Mata to Arizona and they were probably with Miller.
+10, Sean Lannon told police his ex-wife had run off with Mata to Arizona "to score" and they were probably with Miller.
 Lannon said he had recently moved out of the home in Grants and he and the three kids were staying with a friend in Albuquerque.

 Police searched the Lannon home and found carpet ripped up in places and mattresses removed from the home.
 On Feb.
-24 Sean Lannon was arrested in Albuquerque on an unrelated warrant, and he was taken to Grants for questioning.
+24, Sean Lannon was arrested in Albuquerque on a warrant for an unrelated assault and battery charge from October and he was taken to Grants for questioning.
+He was released about a week later.

 Sean Lannon told Grants police he had borrowed Miller's truck and left it where it was found abandoned.
 He said his ex-wife and Mata were having an affair but denied killing anyone.